-“JAC is a skilled, knowledgeable, and talented teacher who gets complex ideas across to a broad audience with warmth and a terrific sense of humor.
-Please do yourself a great big favor and bring this high-fashion genderqueer wonder to you as soon as you possibly can.”
+“JAC is a skilled, knowledgeable, and talented teacher who tirelessly serves trans people every day.
+He gets complex ideas across to a broad audience with warmth and a terrific sense of humor.
+Please do yourself a great big favor and bring this high-fashion genderqueer wonder to you as soon as you possibly can.” – Kate Bornstein

-His academic background in Psychology, Gender & Sexuality Studies, and Social Work have made him an asset to classrooms for high school, undergraduate, and graduate level students and his workplace trainings are requested by a diverse range of professionals in human service, education, faith communities, and business.
-As a educator, JAC’s deepest passion lies in teaching people, especially youth and young adults, empowering tools to change their environments through activism, education, and social justice.
+JAC’s extensive career as a grassroots trans activist influences his down to earth, fun and sometimes unapologetic teaching style centered on combating intersectional systems of oppression including racism, sexism, cisgenderism, heterosexism, ableism, ageism, sizeism, classism, ethnocentrism, religious imperialism, colonization, and medical gatekeeping.
+His academic background in Psychology, Gender & Sexuality Studies, and a Masters in Social Work have made him an asset to classrooms for high school, undergraduate, and graduate level students.
+His talks are requested by a diverse range of people in community groups, human service and health organizations, non-profits, schools and universities, faith communities, and volunteer organizations.
+As a educator, JAC’s deepest passion lies in helping people access empowering tools for their activism, educational growth, and social justice work.

 This workshop discusses what issues trans people may face on a college campus, what policies are required to address their needs, and what tools can be used to make trans inclusive policy change a reality.
 Included in the session are opportunities for college organizers to discuss their own work to create a campus that is safe and accessible for all students.

 Story-telling lecture analyzing the personal experience of “Coming Out,” how we learn to know ourselves, how we find each other, and how we build community.

 Who Counts?
 Inclusion and Allyship in Trans Communities Membership